FuzionDragon/archdots/README.md

 My personal Arch dotfiles and packages.

-This includes personal configs for:
+This includes personal configs and scripts for:
 - Hyprland
 - Waybar
 - Neovim